 Healing Circles Houston

 Explore healing in a learning community.
 Follow the link below to learn more and to connect with Healing Circles in Houston.
 Learn more about Healing Circles

-Click the link below to discover some strategies to help you get started or deepen your practice, connect with others who share your interest and help spread NVC awareness in our community.
+Discover strategies to help you get started or deepen your practice, connect with others who share your interest and help spread NVC awareness in our community.
+Learn more here.

-Stay informed about programs, service opportunities, and community events.
+Stay informed about opportunities, programs, services, and community events.
 Help us explore and celebrate individuals and groups that grow Houston’s compassionate culture.

 Fill out our survey to submit events, programs, volunteer opportunities, and posts we can share on our compassionate community calendar and blog.